-the pornographic ‘others’ v. the moral ‘us’
+the pornographic ‘others’ vs. the moral ‘us’

 Performative documentaries also have the capacity to transcend the boundary between the socio-cultural macrocosm and the individual microcosm.
-As Nichols explains, these type of idiosyncratic films merge concerns about the ‘social’ with concerns about the ‘subject’, thus converging affective experience with a wider socio-cultural awareness and mediating the ‘social subjectivity’ of communities marginalised through under- or misrepresentation.
+As Nichols explains, these type of idiosyncratic films merge concerns about the ‘social’ and the ‘subject’, thus embedding affective experience within a wider socio-cultural awareness and mediating the ‘social subjectivity’ of communities marginalised through under- or misrepresentation.
 Nevertheless, Hill’s film does not only inhabit a marginal or liminal space that is constantly renegotiated through performative acts; the film itself is one of the most marginal in his oeuvre.
 It is not regarded as an iconic musical documentary like his Drinking for England or Feltham Sings, both of which enjoyed commercial and critical acclaim.
-Its largely poor reviews may be a result of the ambiguity and marginality besetting the characters, narrative and authorial treatment.
-But, it is exactly these that validate its social context and themes, and results in one of Hill’s most conceptually sophisticated works.
+Its underwhelming reception may be a result of the ambiguity and marginality besetting the characters, narrative and authorial treatment.
+And yet it is exactly these elements that validate its social context and themes, resulting in one of Hill’s most conceptually sophisticated works.

-For example, in Feltham Sings, which stylistically is almost identical to PTM, the singing can be seen as symbolising a desire for escapism, an expression of the dreams, desires and regrets of the young prison inmates.
-In PTM, however, the songs’ themes and the ‘candour’ of the lyrics have to be taken with a pinch of salt, since it is ‘just another’ performance by the porn actresses who make a living out of performing and role-playing.
-However, it is exactly this ambiguity of expression that resonates with the topic of pornography and porn performances.
+For example, in Feltham Sings, which stylistically is almost identical to Pornography: The Musical, the singing can be seen as symbolising a desire for escapism, an expression of the dreams, desires and regrets of the young prison inmates.
+In Pornography: The Musical, however, the songs’ themes and the ‘candour’ of the lyrics have to be taken with a pinch of salt, since it is ‘just another’ performance by the porn actresses who make a living out of role-playing.
+Nevertheless, it is exactly this ambiguity of expression that resonates with the topic of pornography and porn performances.
 This latent thematic layer is brought to the fore by Hill’s aforementioned playful commodification of his own film as a parallel to porn films themselves, positioning the spectator in the embodied, and perhaps uncomfortable, position of a consumer.
 Feltham Sings and Hill’s other films lack this thematic complexity and spectatorial address.

 In any case, when challenging the binary definitions, schematic knowledge and totalised perceptions of sex workers, the film’s ambiguity appears to be a prerequisite for overturning the perceived otherness of sex workers, who are themselves marginalised through the perpetuation of stereotypes.
 The film’s playful deconstruction of the fixed symbolic meanings permeating narrative formulas and social stereotypes is arguably a commentary on the documentary representation of human subjects in general.
-Somewhat paradoxically, this paper claims that it is the film’s overt ambiguity, stylistic poetry, performativity and reflexivity (elements that are traditionally seen to call into question the very factuality and sobriety of documentary) that overturn fixed, totalised and schematic knowledge patterns, and by so doing, provide a more truthful, particular and nuanced portrayal of workers in the porn industry.
+Somewhat paradoxically, the film’s overt ambiguity, stylistic poetry, performativity and reflexivity (elements that are traditionally seen to call into question the very factuality and sobriety of documentary) overturn fixed, totalised and schematic knowledge patterns, and by so doing, they provide a more candid, particular and nuanced portrayal of porn industry workers.
 After all, the particularity of the human subject itself comprises an amalgamation of multi-layered identities, uncertainties, doubts and a plurality of meanings.

+Notes